 We can’t recommend that you give yourself legal counsel (even if you do have a law degree).
 But the SBA can help you out a lot here: At their Small Business Development Centers, you can receive free advice, and get referrals to professional attorneys if necessary.

-And with the help of good business accounting software, you can take care of some bookkeeping yourself, such as processing and managing payroll, creating and tracking invoices, and managing all your banking transactions.
-Just leave taxes and their many complications to your accountant.
+And with the help of good business accounting software, you can take care of some bookkeeping yourself, such as processing and managing payroll, creating and tracking invoices, and managing your business bank account.

 According to SCORE, all told, the majority of small business owners spend between $1,000 and $5,000 per year on administration tasks, including accounting and legal fees.
 But as a startup—and by taking advantage of those cost-cutting tactics we mentioned—you’ll probably err on the lower end of that spectrum.

 Just like you protect your health, your home, and your car with insurance, your business needs protection, too.
-There are many different kinds of startup insurance, from protection from angry customers that decide to sue or disaster insurance for a catastrophic kitchen fire that shuts down your restaurant for weeks.
+There are many different kinds of business insurance, from protection from angry customers that decide to sue, or disaster insurance for a catastrophic kitchen fire that shuts down your restaurant for weeks.

-Ultimately, the types of insurance your startup needs is entirely dependent on your business, your industry, the number of employees, and lots of other risk factors, so costs are variable, too.
+The type of insurance your startup needs is entirely dependent on your business, industry, number of employees, and other risk factors, so costs are variable.
 For instance, a sole proprietor running an online business has far fewer insurance requirements than a construction company with several employees does.

 But here’s some context: In a recent study, Insureon found that the average small business insurance cost is $1,281 per year.
 Bakke also says that, typically, startup insurance costs can range anywhere from $500 to $3,000 per year.